STI testing kits FAQ

 1. Clean the finger with one of the provided alcotip swabs.

 2. Remove the cap from one of the lancets and press the end firmly against the side of your fingertip.
-Apply pressure for the needle to prick your finger.
+Apply pressure to the needle to prick your finger.

 3. Wipe away the first drop of blood from your finger.